cancerevo/AmpliconPE/README.md

 # AmpliconPE
-Extracts DNA barcodes from Paired-End (PE) amplicon sequencing using Smith Waterman alignments
+Extracts DNA barcodes from Paired-End (PE) amplicon sequencing using a [Smith Waterman alignment][3]

 ## Why use AmpliconPE for barcode extraction?